Philips Fair Hue and Phoenix smart ceiling pendant lamp review

-This makes the Philips Hue pendant LED light shine out ward and up in an even bright glow without any dark or washed out spots.
+This makes the Philips Hue pendant LED light shine outward and up in an even bright glow without any dark or washed out spots.
 With 39 watts of power and 25 thousand hours of light-strip life, these pendants will last a lifetime.
 (13.6 Years if used for 5 hours a day)

 We found that these ambiance light-strip pendants will turn on virtually instantly, when on standby power.
-This means that you can either use your smart phone, or the supplied dimmer switch to turn on the lamp.
+This means that you can either use your smartphone or the supplied dimmer switch to turn on the lamp.

 When just using the wall switch like a conventional light there is a slight delay with the light coming on between 1 to 2 seconds.
 I guess this is because of powering up the transformer and the electronics there will be a slight delay.
 Each lamp is software upgradable on the fly and when connected to a smart Hue bridge this will do it automatically.

-With 50 thousands shade of white, from warm to cold white you will be sure to get the prefect color temperature for your room.
+With 50 thousands shade of white, from warm to cold white you will be sure to get the perfect color temperature for your room.
 The light output is shown below for the different color white.

 Philips Hue white ambiance Flexstrip lumen brightness output specs.

 |1142 lm @ 2200K|

 Don’t forget that this lamp is also dim-able down to 1% from either a smartphone with the official Hue App or from the supplied free wall mountable dimmer switch.
 Enhance your everyday life with Fair Philips Hue White Ambiance Suspension.
 It can automatically wake you up and help you be more energized, read under a perfect color and brightness, or just relax with your partner.

 Tear-down of the Philips Hue Pendant white ambiance flair.